 Beyond its culinary appeal, Kleija is cherished as a token of friendship and hospitality in Arab culture.
 Historically, Kleija was among the most valued gifts presented to friends and visitors, especially those from outside the Qassim region.
-Its presentation symbolized a gesture of goodwill, a warm welcome, and an expression of appreciation for the guests’ presence.
+Its presentation symbolised a gesture of goodwill, a warm welcome, and an expression of appreciation for the guests’ presence.

 People